 - Automobiles/Auto Parts: Vehicles with defective designs include SUVs that roll over easily or cars with improperly placed gas tanks, leading to explosions and fires on impact.
 Other examples of auto defects include faulty airbags, seatbelts, braking systems, engine components, accelerators, ignitions, and more.

 - Drugs and Medical Devices: Over-the-counter medications, pharmaceutical drugs, and medical devices can become contaminated, have unreasonably dangerous side effects, fail to work properly, or be marketed for off-label/untested use.
 Examples of common defective drugs and medical devices include antidepressants, heart medications, acne medications, birth control, antiacids, testosterone medications, hip/knee replacements, hernia mesh, and more.

 - Children’s Products: Everything from diapers to cribs to toys can contain dangerous defects, such as missing choking hazards, improper design, missing components, and more.
-Common defective children’s products include children’s furniture, car seats, strollers, health/hygiene products, blankets, toys, and baby formula.
+Common defective children’s products include children’s furniture such as a crib, car seats, strollers, health/hygiene products, blankets, toys, and baby formula.

 - Household Appliances: Defective household appliances—such as heaters, washers and dryers, dishwashers, stoves, ovens, water heaters, and more—can cause serious accidents and injuries, ranging from explosions to house fires to electrocution, flooding, and more.
 Household appliances can contain all types of defective, from faulty design to defective manufacturing to missing labels and improper marketing.

 - Machinery and Tools: Both commercial equipment and residential-use tools can contain serious defects that put users at risk of severe bodily injury or death.
 Examples of common defective equipment, machinery, and tools include power tools, bladed tools, ladders, scaffolding, forklifts, bulldozers, conveyor belts, drills, and more.